 - Search terms.

-- How Privado Uses and Stores Your Personal Information, and our legal basis to process Your Personal Information (GDPR only).
+- How Privado Uses Information; our legal basis to process Information (GDPR only).

 - Detect and prevent fraud on our Service.

-Privado requires your PII to conduct fraud detection on potentially fraudulent and illegal uses of the Service.
-We need this information for 96 hours to conduct this fraud analysis.
-Following this period, we will delete all PII.
-For this purpose, Privado processes this information on the basis of a legitimate interest for preventing fraud.
+Privado conducts fraud detection on potentially fraudulent and illegal uses of the Service; this fraud detection process is conducted during a period of 96 hours.
+For this purpose, Privado processes information on the basis of a legitimate interest for preventing fraud.

 - Customer Support.

-We also use support related information you provide to us to provide you with support and handle your complaints and feedback.
-This information is not collected through the Service, it is information you voluntarily provide us when you contact Privado via email or otherwise (such as name, email address and any other PII you provide).
-For this purpose, Privado processes this information on the basis of a legitimate interest (e.g. to process your email, handle your request, etc.).
+We also use support related information you provide us in order to respond to your support inquiries and handle your complaints and feedback.
+This information is not collected through the Service, but rather it is information you voluntarily provide us when you contact Privado via email or otherwise (such as name, email address and any other information you provide).
+For this purpose, Privado processes this information on the basis of a legitimate interest (e.g. to process your request, handle your feedback, etc.).
 We will retain this information for the time it takes to provide you with the support you requested and to handle your complaints.
-We may keep your information for longer periods in case of disputes and other legitimate reasons described in the next section“Disputes and Enforcement; Applicable law, regulations or Enforceable Governmental Request”.
+We may keep your information for longer periods in case of disputes and other legitimate reasons described in the next section “Disputes and Enforcement; Applicable law, regulations or Enforceable Governmental Request”.

 - Disputes and Enforcement; Applicable law, regulations or Enforceable Governmental Request.

-We use your PII and support related information to take action in case of a dispute involving you in connection with the Service and to enforce the terms and conditions applicable to the Service.
-We also use your PII to comply with legal and regulatory requirements (e.g., the disclosure of information to law enforcement or tax authorities), and to protect against suspicious or other illegal activities.
-We will retain this PII for the amount of time as required by law to fulfill the above purposes.
-This may include ensuring that we have an accurate record of your dealings in the event of any complaints or challenges, or if we reasonably believe there is a prospect of litigation relating to your PII or dealings.
+We use information and support related information to take action in case of a dispute involving you in connection with the Service and to enforce the terms and conditions applicable to the Service.
+We also use information to comply with legal and regulatory requirements (e.g., the disclosure of information to law enforcement or tax authorities), and to protect against suspicious or other illegal activities.
+We will retain such information for the amount of time as required by law to fulfill the above purposes.
+This may include ensuring that we have an accurate record of your dealings in the event of any complaints or challenges, or if we reasonably believe there is a prospect of litigation relating to your information or dealings.

 We have implemented and will maintain appropriate technical and organizational security measures, policies and procedures designed to reduce the risk of accidental destruction or loss, or the unauthorized disclosure or access to such information appropriate to the nature of the information concerned.
-As the security of information depends in part on the security of the computer or device you use to communicate with us and the security you use to protect your user IDs and passwords, please make sure to take appropriate measures to protect this information.
+As the security of information depends in part on the security of the computer or device you use to communicate with us please be aware that Privado does not control nor responsible for your computer or device security configuration.

-- We grant access to our subsidiaries, affiliates, parent companies and our and their staff on a strict “need to access” basis.
-Such intercompany transfers are covered by an agreement entered into by members of our group (an internal processing agreement) which contractually obliges each member to ensure that Personal Information receives an adequate and consistent level of protection wherever it is transferred to.
+- In order to operate Privado, we grant, on a limited, specific and strict “need to access” basis, access to our parent company and group affiliates.
+Such intercompany access is covered by an agreement entered into by members of our group (an internal processing agreement) which contractually obliges each member to ensure that information receives an adequate and consistent level of protection.

-Transferring Personal Information From and Outside of the European Union
+Transferring Information from and outside of the European Union

 The following rights (which may be subject to certain exemptions or derogations), shall apply to the users of the Service (some of which only apply in certain jurisdictions and/or certain individuals in certain circumstances):

-- You have a right to access PII held about you.
-Your right of access can normally be exercised free of charge, however we reserve the right to charge an appropriate administrative fee where permitted by applicable law.
+- You have a right to ask us if we have any information related to you.
+Your right of access can normally be exercised free of charge. however, we reserve the right to charge an appropriate administrative fee where permitted by applicable law.

-- You have the right to ask us to correct inaccurate or incomplete personal information concerning you.
+- You have the right to ask us to correct inaccurate or incomplete information concerning you.

-- You have a right to restrict the processing of your Personal Information, for example in case when we no longer need your Personal Information for the initial purposes for which they were collected, but they may be required for the establishment, exercise or defense of legal claims.
+- You have a right to restrict the processing of information, for example in case when we no longer need your such information for the initial purposes for which they were collected.

 Do Not Track.